lafar6502/grimlog/README.md

   * User authentication - via some external auth mechanism
   * Reading logs from text files, tailing text log files and parsing events from them
   * Health check (basic website with some stats/grimlog health information)
+  * Add two (+/-) columns for extracting values from messages with regexp (each column woulh have an option to assign a regexp that would retrieve some value from the message)  - mn
+  * Change layout (two lines by default: first line would have timestamp, level, log name, etc, second line - first line of log message) + expander button - mn

 # Installation